Trajectory based models. Evaluation of minmax pricing bounds: General framework

-The next Theorem gives local conditions ensuring that a discrete market is conditionally $0$-neutral.
-The result is used in the next section to show boundedness of the price bounds as well as in Section \ref{dynamicMinimaxBounds}. \begin{theorem} \cite[ Theorem 2]{deganoI} Given a bounded market $\Me=\Se\times\He$, $k \geq 0$, $S^k \in \Se$.
-If any node $(S,j)$, $j \geq k$ and $S \in \Se_{(S^k,k)}$ is $0$-neutral then, $\Me$ is conditionally $0$-neutral at $(S^k,k)$. \end{theorem}

-The above Theorem holds in more general settings as the bounded assumption on $\Me$ can be relaxed in several ways (\cite{deganoI}).
+The next Proposition gives local conditions ensuring that a discrete market is conditionally $0$-neutral.
+As already pointed out, only the first coordinate $S_i$ (in the triples $(S_i, W_i,m)$) appear in most algebraic manipulations; therefore, the following results from \cite{deganoI} hold in our setting.